How to Create a Child Theme and Why You Should Use One

 /* PLACE YOUR CUSTOM CSS CODE BELOW THIS LINE */

 Please note: If you copy and paste the above code, sometimes the “” characters are not copied properly, so your child theme might not work.
 In such case just rewrite these 2 characters (“”) manually and it will work.

-The next step is to upload the whole divi-child folder via FTP into your themes directory and activate the child theme in the WP admin panel.
-You can use FileZilla for FTP uploading or CoffeeCup Free FTP if you are using BlueHost.
-Both of these FTP managers are free.
+The next step is to upload the whole divi-child folder via FTP into your themes directory (wp-content/themes) and activate the child theme in the WP admin panel.
+You can use FileZilla (it’s free) for FTP uploading.
+Or if you are using SiteGround you can also use their File Manager.

 I’m also going to write on some new Divi and/or WordPress related topics more often, so if you have not subscribed to my blog yet, feel free to do so, so that you do not miss any of my articles.
 You can like my Facebook, Twitter, Google+ page (you will find links at the bottom on the right) or you can also subscribe to my mailing list here – I promise I will not be sending you any spam, I will only email you when I publish a new article, so that you do not miss even a single one.